blindsey/node-jinx/README.md

 Meant as a drop in replacement for express without view rendering, named routing, or error handling.

-* Routes are always treated as regular expressions.
-* req.body support for application/json and application/x-www-form-urlencoded POSTs.
-* Method override can be used to send PUT/DELETE.
-* req.header for accessing headers.
-* req.param for accessing parameters.
-* req.send detects payload type and encodes accordingly.
-* Access logs with timing information.
-* app.set(key, value)

     var app = require('jinx');
     app.set('message', 'Hello Bro!');